Askebredahl/class-1/pre_class_1_exercises.md

 This a brief re-introduction to the tidyverse package in R

-This is something we went through during 1st semester so you should be able to do it, however if the summer have been to harsh I recommend consulting R for data science chapter 5: <https://r4ds.had.co.nz>
+This is something we went through during 1st semester so you should be able to do it, however if the summer have been to harsh I recommend consulting R for data science chapter 5:
+<a href="https://r4ds.had.co.nz" class="uri">https://r4ds.had.co.nz</a>

 ``` r
 # Using mutate - convert miles per gallon to liters